Want Us To Do Some Garden Work?

 Badger families don’t like to pollute their own habitat.
 They go out at night and when they find a suitable place, they dig a hole and use it as a hand-made toilet.
 This place often happens to be someone’s garden if there’s a group inhabiting a nearby sett.

 Did you know that badgers were voted the second most loved mammal in the UK in a poll from the Royal Society of Biology for choosing a national wildlife animal?
 And not only that but they are also under the protection of the law.

 In the first law of protection (1973), there were some unclear parts about badger setts which were exploited.
 This leads to a history of illegal baiting, destroying setts and, eventually, the continued killing of badgers by using dogs.
 To resolve the problem the Protection of Badgers Act 1992 was issued.
 The law on badgers states that it is an offence to take, injure or kill them.
 Interfering with their homes (setts) is also illegal and if you do so in any way or form, you will stand liable.

-Help us add what really works in this post!
+Help us add more information on what really works to this post!
 Share your experience in the comments.